 To access one of these collections, just click on a link above.
 If you are accessing these collections from home, you will need to enter your MultiPass username and password to get to them.

 Using Wikipedia is an easy and convenient way to begin find background information.
 But be aware that there are two serious flaws with Wikipedia.
 The first is that anyone can write articles for it.
 You do not have to be an expert on a subject.
 The second is that anyone can edit the articles.
 Again, you do not have to be an expert on the subject.
-These two points cause concerns as to the accuracy of what you read there.
+These two points cause concerns as to the accuracy and authority of what you read there.
 Because of these problems, gain what background information you can from Wikipedia articles, but do not use them as sources for academic writing.